sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_HLD.md

 N/A

 # 9 Unit Test
-- Create VLAN A, verify it using #show vlan command and SONiC CLI commands.
+- Create VLAN A, verify it using CLI, gNMI and Rest.
-- Add an untagged-port to VLAN A, verify it using #show vlan <id> command and SONiC CLI commands.
+- Add an untagged-port to VLAN A, verify it using CLI, gNMI and Rest.
+- Create VLAN B, verify it using CLI, gNMI and Rest.
-- Add 2 tagged-ports to VLAN B, verify it using #show vlan command and SONiC CLI commands.
+- Add 2 tagged-ports to VLAN B, verify it using CLI, gNMI and Rest.
-- Remove un-tagged port from VLAN A, verify it using #show vlan <id> command and SONiC CLI commands.
+- Remove un-tagged port from VLAN A, verify it using CLI, gNMI and Rest.
-- Remove all the tagged-ports from VLAN B, verify it using #show vlan <id> command and SONiC CLI commands.
+- Remove all the tagged-ports from VLAN B, verify it using CLI, gNMI and Rest.
-- Delete VLAN, verify it using #show vlan command and SONiC CLI commands.
+- Delete VLAN, verify it using CLI, gNMI and Rest.

 # 10 Internal Design Information
-Internal BRCM information to be removed before sharing with the community.
+N/A